-In case of a disaster, you can restore corrupted EC2 instance volumes from a cloud-native snapshot or image-level backup.
-You can restore volumes to the original location or new location.
-When restoring to a new location, you can specify an AWS region, Availability Zone and other settings for restored volumes.
+In case of a disaster, you can restore corrupted EBS volumes of EC2 instances from a cloud-native snapshot, snapshot replica or image-level backup.
+You can restore EBS volumes to the original location or new location.
+When you perform restore to a new location, you can specify the target AWS region, Availability Zone and other settings for restored EBS volumes.

-Veeam Backup for AWS does not attach restored volumes to EC2 instances — restored volumes are placed as standalone EBS volumes to the specified location.
+Veeam Backup for AWS does not attach restored EBS volumes to EC2 instances.
+Restored EBS volumes are placed to the specified location as standalone EBS volumes.

 How Volume-Level Restore Works

-To restore EC2 instance volumes from cloud-native snapshots, Veeam Backup for AWS uses native AWS capabilities.
+To restore EBS volumes from cloud-native snapshots and snapshot replicas, Veeam Backup for AWS uses native AWS capabilities.

-To restore EC2 instance volumes from image-level backups, Veeam Backup for AWS completes the following steps:
+To restore EBS volumes from image-level backups, Veeam Backup for AWS performs the following steps:

-- Launches a worker instance in the AWS region where the restored volumes will reside.
+- Launches a worker instance in the AWS region where the restored EBS volumes will reside.

 - Creates empty EBS volumes and attaches them to the worker instance.